RealDarkCraft/persona-3-reload-save-editor/README.md

 Actually I test with only one save so idk if it's work for all save

+With a save editor, it can be easy to destroy/softlock your save, so be careful (each time you save with the save editor, it creates a backup, so you can try to use these backups in case of problems).

 Launch Editor.py (SavConverter folder need to be in the same emplacement that Editor.py) After put the path of your sav, after you wan get/modify the value and save the file (if you want to recover your file by default when saving the